 The camera also gives you 2x optical zoom which works the same way as a zoom lens on a traditional or DSLR camera.
 Optical zoom is much better than digital zoom at taking photos from far away as it does not degrade image quality.
 The model also includes a 10x digital zoom.

 Record video up to 4K.
 The main benefit of 4K video is you get much smoother, sharper and clearer video that’s just beautiful to look at.
 The iPhone 8 also gives you extra features like time lapse which condenses an entire day into a few seconds, slow motion to catch every detail of that action shot and optical image stabilisation that removes that “shaky hands” look.

 Augmented Reality and your Camera

 Your night shots are about to get LIT.
-The phone has Quad-LED True Tone with a Slow Sync flash, giving your photos well-lit backgrounds and foregrounds.
+The 8 Plus has Quad-LED True Tone with a Slow Sync flash, giving your photos well-lit backgrounds and foregrounds.
 The front-facing camera also has a flash for great selfies!

 Just tap the part of the photo you want in focus and the camera will automatically bring focus to that part on the screen, allowing you to quickly capture moments more accurately.